top of page

 The area now known as the Haliburton Highlands, has always been called, "Gidaaki", by the Anishinaabe.

 We respectfully acknowledge that the Williams Treaties First Nations and the Algonquin Nation are the stewards and caretakers of these lands and waters in perpetuity, and that they continue to maintain this responsibility to ensure their health and integrity for generations to come.
+Our treaty relationship and responsibilities to the people and the land calls on all of us to respect, reflect, learn and take action for continued stewardship and relationship building.

 We also recognize the contributions of Métis, Inuit, and other Indigenous peoples in shaping and strengthening our province and country as a whole.